The Department of Psychiatry is pleased to welcome Dr. Caroline Oppenheimer to its faculty.

-Please join is in welcoming Matthew MacDonald, PhD to the University of Pittsburgh Department of Psychiatry faculty.
+Please join us in welcoming Dr. Oppenheimer to the faculty.